New Monopoly Game Tackles Gender Wage Gap: Women Paid More Than Men

 The Equal Pay Act, which was first passed in the 1960s, made it illegal to pay women less than men on the basis of sex.
 The Civil Rights Act similarly outlaws any other type of employment discrimination on the basis of sex.
 Many states have passed additional legislation on pay equality.
 For example, New York’s Equal Pay Act states that “no employee shall be paid at a lesser wage rate than an employee of the opposite sex in the same establishment for equal work on a job requiring equal skill, effort and responsibility, and performed under similar working conditions.”
 If your employer is paying you less because of your gender, an experienced employment attorney can help you recover your rightful wages.

 Seek Legal Assistance Today

 If you have experienced the gender wage gap, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.